dionjoshualobo/CampusLostAndFound/README.md

 3. Import your GitHub repository
 4. Vercel will automatically detect the configuration from `vercel.json`
 5. Add your environment variables in the Vercel dashboard:
+   - `SUPABASE_URL` - Your Supabase project URL
-   - `DATABASE_URL` - Your PostgreSQL database connection string
+   - `SUPABASE_ANON_KEY` - Your Supabase anonymous key
    - `JWT_SECRET` - Your JWT secret key
-   - `SUPABASE_URL` - Your Supabase URL (if using Supabase)
-   - `SUPABASE_ANON_KEY` - Your Supabase anonymous key (if using Supabase)
+   - `PORT` - Server port (optional, defaults to 5000)
 6. Click "Deploy"

 ### Important Notes
 - The frontend will be served as static files from `/frontend/dist`
 - The backend API will be available at `/api/*` routes
-- Database connections should use connection pooling for serverless environments
+- Uses Supabase PostgreSQL with connection pooling optimized for serverless environments
 - Environment variables should be properly configured in Vercel dashboard
+- Ensure your Supabase project is properly configured with the required tables before deployment

 ## License